JonnnyFive/Flickster1/README.md

 ### Notes

 The emulator updated and removed my internet request from my manifest. after I put it back the emulator wouldnt run my flickster app.
-I could not return a Json response but it was working for flix part 1.
+I could not return a Json response but it was working.
+I re wrote the code and put comments everywhere.
+It works this time.
+I added some text color and background color.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing